The 2020 US Decennial Census is more private than you (might) think: Technical proofs and details

 where $\|\cdot\|_{\ell_2}$ is the $\ell_2$-norm of a vector and the supremum is taken over all datasets $D$ and $D'$ that differ in at most one data record.

 In the implementation of the TopDown algorithm \citep{Census2023implementation}, an add/delete sensitivity of 1 is used.
 This reflects the difference between two neighboring datasets when a single data record is added or removed.
 The underlying theory of the DAS \citep{abowd20222020} considers a broader sensitivity model that also accounts for replacing one record with another, resulting in a sensitivity of up to $\sqrt{2}$ for coarsened counting queries with binary categories (e.g., “18 and older” vs. “17 and younger”).
-We adopt the add/delete sensitivity of 1, corresponding to the unbounded case in the actual implementation \citep{Census2023implementation}.
+We adopt the add/delete sensitivity of 1.
 Our method can be naturally extended to the replacement case (yielding a sensitivity of $\sqrt{2}$) by treating the binary categories as the 2-fold composition of two counting queries.

-According to \cite{Canonne2020discrete}, the discrete Gaussian mechanism is $\rho$-zCDP if we take $\sigma^2 = \Delta_M^2 / 2\rho.$ zCDP is currently adopted by the Bureau to count the privacy budget of the Census 2020.
+According to \cite{Canonne2020discrete}, the discrete Gaussian mechanism is $\rho$-zCDP if we take $\sigma^2 = \Delta_M^2 / 2\rho.$ zCDP is currently adopted by the Bureau to count the privacy budget of the 2020 Census.
 A better zCDP guarantee for the discrete Gaussian is also investigated by \cite{kairouz2021distributed}.
 The Bureau obtained the privacy budget $(\epsilon,\delta)$ for the Census by converting $\rho$-zCDP to $(\epsilon,\delta)$-DP using the following equation from \cite{bun2018composable}:

 However, zCDP may provide a loose privacy profile due to the inherent looseness of the R\'enyi divergence \citep{balle2020hypothesis}.
 In this paper, we aim to provide an $f$-DP guarantee for the DGM, which is known to be tight \citep{Dong2022Gaussian,wang2024unified}.
 Under the setting of $f$-DP, the distinguishability between $\widetilde{M}(D)$ and $\widetilde{M}(D')$ can be quantified using hypothesis testing \citep{kairouz2017composition,Dong2022Gaussian}.
 Consider a hypothesis testing problem $H_0: P \hbox{ v.s. } H_1:Q$ and a rejection rule $\phi\in[0,1].$ We define the type I error as $\alpha_{\phi} = \mathbb{E}_{P}[\phi]$, which is the probability of incorrectly rejecting the null hypothesis $H_0$.
 The type II error $\beta_{\phi}= 1 - \mathbb{E}_{Q}[\phi]$ is the probability that we accept the alternative $H_1$ wrongly.